Shwar/SQL-PowerBI-analysis/README.md

-# SQL-PowerBI-analysis with SQL and Dashboard report with PowerBI
+# SQL and PowerBI -analysis with SQL and Dashboard report with PowerBI

 ## Overview